marc2k3/marc2k3.github.io/docs/component/queue-viewer.md

 [Columns UI](https://wiki.yuo.be/columns_ui:config:layout)

-In addition to the drag/drop capabilities mentioned above, you can also right click any playlist or library selection and use these new commands found under the `Queue Viewer` sub-menu:
+In addition to the drag/drop capabilities mentioned above, you can also right click any playlist or library selection and use these commands found under the `Queue Viewer` sub-menu:

 ```
 Send to playback queue